yiliu30/FP-Quant-fork/README.md

 # FP Format Quantization Harness

 This is a harness for efficient and accurate weight-and-activation quantization for low-bit FP/INT formats, with and without microscaling, including FP4, NVFP4, and MXFP.
 These formats are compatible with the NVIDIA Blackwell GPU architecture.
-The inference code to run models in the `MXFP` format can be found in [QuTLASS](https://github.com/IST-DASLab/qutlass) repository.
+The inference code to run models in the `MXFP` format can be found in the [QuTLASS](https://github.com/IST-DASLab/qutlass) repository.

 ### Repository structure
 ---